NathanWichmann/NathanWichmann/README.md

 ### Hi there 👋

-<a href="https://nathanwichmann.github.io/Portfolio-Update/">Deployed Portfolio</a>
+<a href="https://nathanwichmann.github.io/My-App/">New React Portfolio</a>
-- 🔭 I’m currently working on an updated Portfolio for my Coding Bootcamp course at Carleton Univeristy.
+- 🔭 I’m currently working on a grapgql assignment for my Coding Bootcamp course at Carleton Univeristy.
 - 🌱 I’m currently learning how to use React.
 - 👯 I’m looking to find a position as a Junior Full Stack web Developer, now or in August when my course is over.
 - 🤔 I’m looking for help with landing that position where I can learn all thats required to become a succsessfull Junioer Developer.